Gestalt Principles of Perception

 The design composed with the Principle of Prägnanz in mind will result in a unity that will be measured by the congruity among the elements that structure the design.
 The items will work together well, and they will make sense.
 They will look like they belong together, and there is a purpose that visually connects them.

 Gestalt Theory is widely used in education and educational software because its principles communicate their meanings and message well.
-They are bright, simple and repetitive to instruct and establish the knowledge.
-User evaluations have been done frequently during the last decades to indicate that all the identified Gestalt Laws are beneficial, favourable and advantageous for visual screen design and learning effectiveness.
+They are bright, simple, and repetitive to instruct and establish knowledge.
+User evaluations have been done frequently during the last decades to indicate that all the identified Gestalt Laws are beneficial, favourable, and advantageous for visual screen design and learning effectiveness.

-The visual principles of Gestalt Theory in interactive web design and two-dimensional graphic designs such as graphics, posters, magazines layouts is a scientific structure by which we can improve composition, increase visual communication and consolidate information.
+The visual principles of Gestalt Theory in interactive web design and two-dimensional graphic designs such as graphics, posters, magazines layouts are a scientific structure by which we can improve composition, increase visual communication, and consolidate information.
 However, there is so much more to expect still.
-I believe we are just scratching the surface of what could be the foundation of UX/UI areas of design with a beautiful future.
+We are just scratching the surface of what could be the foundation of UX/UI areas of design with a beautiful future.
 Further improvement will allow us to analyse and visually expand user experience with more persuasive compositions that will transmit the message to the final user and facilitate communication.

 The Laws of Gestalt Theory for Computer Screen Design

-In the final analysis, how humans see and perceive visual information is a concrete foundation to make websites and two-dimensional images more relatable and compelling.
-More and more, we have been witnessing the idea of immersion to result in efficient task performance and in a better level of user understanding.
+Finally, how humans see and perceive visual information is a concrete foundation to make websites and two-dimensional images more relatable and compelling.
+Increasingly, we have been witnessing the idea of immersion to result in efficient task performance and in a better level of user understanding.
 The inputs need to be perceived and processed by the user efficiently and affect the overall user experience.